-The NFM-P sends the collected AA accounting statistics files to the target servers specified in an IPDR file transfer policy.
-An IPDR file transfer policy also specifies the file transfer type and user credentials, and the destination directory on the server.
-See 8.16 "To configure an IPDR file transfer policy" (p.
-263) for IPDR file transfer policy configuration information.
+An NFM-P main or auxiliary server forwards AA accounting statistics files to the target servers specified in an IPDR file transfer policy.
+An IPDR file transfer policy also specifies the file transfer type and user credentials, and the destination directory on the target server.
+See 7.14 "To configure the IPDR file transfer policy" (p.
+281) for configuration information.

-Each file is transferred as it is closed.
-A file that cannot be transferred is retained by the server, which logs an error.
-A file that cannot be created or is corrupted is stored in a directory named "bad" below the specified destination directory on the server.
+Each IPDR file is transferred as it is closed.
+A file that cannot be transferred is retained and an error is logged.
+Corrupt files, and files that cannot be created, are stored in a directory named "bad" below the specified destination directory on the server.